A Guide To Vue Router Query Params

 http://example.com?category=sport

-In this article, we will give some points to you should consider while working query parameters in your Vue 3 application.
+In this article, we will cover some points you should consider while working query parameters in your Vue 3 application.
 Let's get started with how to set a route including query parameters.

 Link Routing